jpgmv1998/reproducible_paper_template/randomReferences.md

 #### Other

+[econocharts](https://github.com/R-CoderDotCom/econocharts/) - Microeconomics/macroeconomics graphs made with ggplot2.
+This package allows creating microeconomics or macroeconomics charts in R with simple functions

 [furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with the future’s parallel processing capabilities.

 [ralger](https://github.com/feddelegrand7/ralger) - The goal of ralger is to facilitate web scraping in R.